-Amici Everytown for Gun Safety, Brady, and Giffords Law Center to Prevent Gun Violence are national gun violence prevention organizations that have extensive experience successfully litigating cases under the Protection of Lawful Commerce in Arms Act ("PLCAA").
-Amici submit this brief in support of Defendant's opposition to Plaintiff's motion for a preliminary injunction in order to provide context regarding civil litigation against gun industry defendants and the application of PLCAA by courts across the country.
+Amici Everytown for Gun Safety Support Fund ("Everytown"), Brady, and Giffords Law Center to Prevent Gun Violence are national gun violence prevention organizations that conduct research on the causes of gun violence and the role of the gun industry in contributing to such violence, including the nature and scope of the litigation protection afforded to the industry by the Protection of Lawful Commerce in Arms Act ("PLCAA").
+Additionally, Brady and Everytown have extensive experience successfully litigating cases under PLCAA.
+Amici submit this brief in support of Defendant's motion to dismiss and opposition to Plaintiff's motion for a preliminary injunction in order to provide context regarding civil litigation against gun industry defendants and the application of PLCAA by courts across the country.